top of page

 This may be the most anticipated match of the entire slate.
 Pearland Dawson enters at 42–4 and has proven they can beat elite competition.
 Dawson plays with power and pace, built around terminators on the pins and a setter who thrives in fast-tempo systems.
 Their semifinal win showcased how dangerous their offense looks when they pass in system.

-Meanwhile, last year's national champions Bryan Nelson (41–0) is undefeated with arguably the best statistical profile in Texas this year.
+Meanwhile, last year's national champions Bryan Nelson (41–0) are undefeated with arguably the best statistical profile in Texas this year.
 Their blocking is elite, their transition scoring is efficient, and their ability to win long rallies has broken opponents all season.
-Nelson’s perfect record isn’t a coincidence they control matches defensively and refuse to give away points, sweeping the entire competition to get to this stage.
+Nelson’s perfect record isn’t a coincidence; they control matches defensively and refuse to give away points, sweeping the entire competition to get to this stage.

 Personal Pick: Bryan Nelson